bootphon/ABX-accent/abx-accent/data/evals/README.rst

 ===============
 To evaluate the Data after the preparation (see this section), we move to the evaluation part and for that, we have steps:

-- Item files
+- Item_files, that we need for ABXpy.
-- ABXpy taks
+- ABXpy tasks, we generated the score for both across and within tasks.
-- Average score
+- Average score, we calculate the abx score average for each accent of each set.